How to Optimize Your Hunting Gear

 Clean Your Rifle’s Barrel Regularly

-Once you’re done with that, push a dry patch through the barrel and then apply a thin layer of oil to the inside.
+Once done with that, push a dry patch through the barrel and apply a thin layer of oil to the inside.
 This will protect the metal from rusting.
 While at it, you should also check the trigger mechanism and clean it if necessary.

 Match the Right Accessories